-HiSET and TASC testing is done through five subtests that can be taken separately as well.
+HiSET testing is done through five subtests that can be taken separately as well.
 The Literacy section comes with separate writing and reading tests.

-The TASC and HiSET exams can be taken on a computer or in a paper-and-pencil format while the GED is entirely computer-formatted.
+The HiSET exam can be taken on a computer or in a paper-and-pencil format while the GED is entirely computer-formatted.

 Ashtabula GED prep facilities